developersCradle/kafka-spring-boot/README.md

 All course material from Apache Kafka for Beginners Learn Kafka by Hands On by **Pragmatic Code School** ©.

+> I was faced with speedy deadlines for integrating crucial bank connections.
+During testing, some of the embedded Kafka test pieces were behaving strangely, and messages weren’t being consumed as expected.
+>
+> Thankfully, a recent course I had taken proved crucial.
+It helped me pinpoint subtle serialization issues in the Kafka workflows<br>
+~ DevelopersCradle

 Contains my own notes with some course material to enforce learning experience.

 This repository is made with [![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?logo=intellij-idea&logoColor=white)](#) with **Eclipse** hotkeys, therefore it will include configuration files which are related to this IDE this approach will be favored for now. ⚙️